 - dried parsley for garnish (optional)

 - In a large skillet brown the meat with the onion.
-Season the meat with the salt, pepper, Italian seasoning, garlic powder, onion powder.
+Season the meat with the salt, pepper, Italian seasoning, and garlic powder.
 Cook your beef until no longer pink.
 You shouldn't have to drain your meat unless you use very fatty beef.

 - Pour the marinara sauce in, along with the water.
 Stir and set aside.